 First up is Maroon Bells.
-Located in the White River National Forest, Maroon Peak and North Maroon Peak are both fourteeners, meaning they reach over 14,000 feet in elevation.
+Located in the White River National Forest, Maroon Peak and North Maroon Peak are both fourteeners meaning they reach over 14,000 feet in elevation.
 These peaks get their name from the iron that has oxidized in siltstone.
-If you find yourself near Aspen this fall, these two peaks exhibit some breathtaking views of the color-changing aspens.
+If you find yourself near Aspen, Colorado this fall, these two peaks exhibit some breathtaking views of the color-changing aspens.

-If you love fourteeners, Colorado is home to 58 of them and Pikes Peak is one of the most famous mountain peaks in America for tourists and natives to visit.
-About 12 miles west of Colorado Springs, you can experience the most sublime views this state has to offer via hiking trails, or from the comfort of your car, you can drive to the summit.
+If you love fourteeners, Colorado is home to 58 of them.
+Pikes Peak is one of the most famous mountain peaks in the United States among tourists and natives alike.
+About 12 miles west of Colorado Springs, you can experience the most sublime views this state has to offer via hiking trails.
+If hiking isn’t your thing, you can drive to the summit.
 More info about Pikes Peak can be found here.

 Lone Eagle Peak

 Lone Eagle Peak is one of the most stunning exhibits of the Front Range in the Rocky Mountain that you can feast your eyes upon.
 Standing 11,919 feet in elevation, its peculiar shape makes it one of the most recognizable summit peaks in the Indian Peaks Wilderness of the Arapaho National Forest.
 This will be sure to make for an exciting template to carve into your pumpkin this fall season.